ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.45

+- Fixed long standing issue when replacing the inventory price that the price remained after disabling the feature
+- Added feature to show the unit price when replacing the inventory price

 ## ChangeLog 3.7.44

 - Changed Green checkmark for Master Writs in the Guild Store to indicate that you know the Motif and have the mats